xieweiAlex/English_Learning/words/2022/words-May.md

-Mm, this varnish.
-It's so decadent.

-## Week 1

-His bathroom is a brilliant **pastiche** of expensive interior design. -
-**skulk**

-One of the significant discoveries of cognitive psychologists in recent decades is that switching from one task to another is **effortful**, especially under time pressure.

-They are holding out hope for victory despite the **grim reality** of their struggle’s mounting cost, and successfully holding the line in many places to make the Russian fight a painful slog.

-**primacy effect**
-I'm gonna have to take a **biopsy** on this.
-I was really **percolating**.
-How about we **let bygones be bygones**.

-**Chastity** before marriage is still demanded in some societies. -

-She is perceived as vain, spoiled, and **promiscuous**. -
-He regarded the young man as **feckless** and irresponsible. -

-Honey is a sweet, syrup-like substance that bees produce from the **nectar** of flowering plants. -
-The **Almanac** of Naval Ravikant. -

-It's Time To **Pound The Table** On Roku.

-It will be a **forggone** conclusion.

-After a peanut flower is pollinated, the flower **wilts** and curves down. -

-His sharp **retort** clearly made an impact. -
-The style was hurried, the tone **intemperate**. -
-He taught me to edit and **splice** film.

-Importantly, the majority of fats in peanut butter are **unsaturated fats**.
-Research consistently indicates that replacing **saturated fats** found in animal products with more unsaturated fats (like those in peanut butter) may lower cholesterol and improve heart health.
-Not as **loquacious** as you.

-This guy's got quite a **racket**.
-I take you to dinner, and then drop you off at his apartment.

-The water was full of **flotsam** and refuse. -
-You have no reason to be **apprehensive** of the future. -
-We looked out upon a scene of **desolation** and ruin. -

 ## Week 4

 We schedule every minute of our day, pride ourselves on **forgoing** breaks, and **berate** ourselves for the slightest moment of distraction.